Dealing with damp

 The Drimaster Heat positive ventilation system promises to cure condensation and remove air pollutants.
 But does it really work?

-We've had it installed in our researcher's home, so we can bring you our first impressions.
-Log in to read her full first look verdict below.
+A Which? researcher had the Drimaster Heat installed in her home, to bring you our first impressions.
+Log in to read the full first look verdict below.

-I've suffered with condensation and black mould in my 1920s bungalow since I moved in five years ago.
+The context: I've suffered with condensation and black mould in my 1920s bungalow since I moved in five years ago.
 I've tried various ways to get rid of the problem, such as improving the insulation of my single-brick walls with thermal wallpaper, adding more roof insulation, installing automatic extractor fans in the bathrooms and vents in the external walls.
-But nothing had stopped the condensation and I was coming to my wits' end.
+But nothing has sufficiently stopped the condensation and I was coming to my wits' end.

-In the colder months, I spent every day removing a thick coating of condensation from the windows and I regularly had to treat black mould that was growing on walls, wardrobes and window frames.
+In the colder months, I had to remove a thick coating of condensation from the windows every day, and I regularly had to treat black mould that was growing on walls, wardrobes and window frames.
 I was particularly concerned about the mould growing in my children's bedroom.

 I decided to give the Drimaster Heat positive input ventilation system a try to see if it could help.
 At around £315, it was a lot cheaper than other ventilation systems that I'd spoken to damp-specialist companies about, and I could get it installed by a local electrician.

 Which? members can log in to read my verdict on the Drimaster Heat positive input ventilation system.
-If you're not yet a member, take a Which? trial for £1 to get access to this and all our other online content and reviews.
+If you're not yet a member, you can get access to this and all our other online content and reviews by joining Which?.